Lakefront Naval Air Station Band – New Orleans

 At least 17 of the original 23 Lakefront bandsmen, with surnames of long-time local musician families, were a part of the Bourbon Street Black community: Leo Dejan, William Matthews, Manuel Crusto, Theodore Purnell, Wendell Eugene, brothers Carey and Michael Lavigne, Willie Humphrey, James Ursin, Jr., Louis Barbarin, Raymond Glapion, Eddie Pierson, Clyde Kerr, McNeil Breaux, Sr., and Wendell Eugene,

-Some if not all of the others had come to New Orleans for work in bands prior to the war: Fred Darnes, Robert Johnson, Joseph Brown, William Drake, Ernest E. Bridges, Earl Joseph, and Froebel Brigham.
-From Arkansas, Brigham had been performing–like many of New Orleans’ best players of his generation—with Papa Celestin.
+Several of the others had come to New Orleans for work in bands prior to the war: Fred Darnes, Robert Johnson, Joseph Brown, William Drake, Ernest E. Bridges, Earl Joseph, and Froebel Brigham.
+From Arkansas, Brigham had been performing–like many of New Orleans’ best players of his generation–with Papa Celestin.

 Drake, from Oklahoma, had somehow become a resident of Wendell Eugene’s neighborhood, where he easily qualifies as part of the Bourbon Street Black community.
 But whether he came to the city for work, to visit family, to vacation, is unknown.
 Bridges was an aspiring journalist as well as a musician when he graduated from Alabama State, but again, how he wound up in New Orleans is unknown.

 It’s tempting to guess that all the non-local bandsmen came to New Orleans because of the city’s well earned reputation as a good place for live music, but the renown of its jazz scene had waned nationally during the 1930s.
 By the tine World War II broke out, a revival of sorts was under way, and when the Lakefront band was formed in August 1942, music was being performed live in New Orleans in countless venues and by an untold number of musicians.
 The city’s Black community made and enjoyed music in increasingly more public and popular fashion: celebratory and funeral parades; battles of the bands, dances and festivals, both public and the many sponsored by fraternal orders, social and pleasure clubs; and by street bands and singers and bar room piano players.
 Over 85 Black churches held weekly services, many with additional concerts: what music did they make?
-Recitals by public and private school and academy students are noted regularly in the Weekly.
+Recitals by public and private school and academy students are noted regularly in the Louisiana Weekly.
 Traveling performers booked for clubs or special dates at larger venues or the auditoriums at Xavier University and the new Booker T. Washington High School.
 And as the military presence grew, so did the music scene, with bands established not only at Lakefront but at the Algiers Naval Station, the Coast Guard station, and at Jackson Barracks.
 All kept active public performance schedules.

 Parades and bond rallies were the most public occasions the military bands played for; those, too, were segregated in their ways: the Chicago Defender terms one a “Jim Crow” parade for including only two Black units, the two Navy bands, and the bond rally parades for the Black community stayed in Black neighborhoods, with little notice from the White world, none from its press but for an occasional tally of what had been pledged.